aakanksha-singh-hub/Unblocked/docs/DEPLOY.md

 | 50 buyers | 278MB | 3.6s |

 It reads `PORT` from the environment rather than from the shell, so there is no quoting to get wrong.

-Building *before* `uvicorn.run` means the port opens only once the world is ready, so the first visitor gets a finished page rather than waiting through the build.
+It replaces the builder rather than pre-seeding `STATE`, so the port binds within two seconds and the world is built lazily on the first request, as it is locally.
+That ordering is deliberate: **Render fails a deploy it cannot detect an open port for**, and the free instance is 0.1 CPU — a tenth of a core — on which a build measured at 5.3s here can take the better part of a minute.
+Binding first puts that time inside a request, where it costs one visitor a slow page, instead of in front of the port scan, where it can cost the deploy.

 This changes only **the run you can browse**.
 Every measured number on `/evaluation` and `/sensitivity` is read from the committed artifacts, which